maueroats/teaching/content/intermediate-cs/ch22b/list-exercises-2.md

 There are four major kinds of functions on lists that we will learn to write.
 They are: reduce, create, map, and filter.

 * reduce: Any function that takes a list of things and produces a single thing.
 For example: `add-them`, which adds all of the numbers in a list of numbers.
+Functions like `sea-of-stars` that take a list of posns and produce an image also fall in this category.

 * create: A function that creates a list from something that is not a list.
 Example: `multiples-of-7`, which takes a number N and produces a list of the first N multiples of 7.